I8087/Squad-Mortar-Toolkit/README.md

 # Programs

 * **Standalone Mortar Calculator (SMC)** - This is ideal if you're calculating data by yourself.
 You can control the gun data along with the target data.

 * **Mortar Calculator Software (MC)** - This is much like SMC, except that it acts as a client to the FDC and will require a team to operate.
 Missions are calculated and received from the FDC.
 Each mortarman in a battery will need to operate this program.

 * **Fire Direction Center (FDC)** - This program acts like the server to the MC.
 Has great control over missions, including multi-gun missions, sheaf distributions, and corrections.
 Only one person will need to operate this program, but will need each mortarman to connect via MC.

+* **Browser Mortar Calculator (BMC)** - Almost identical to SMC, except that it is browser-based.
+This will allow the toolkit to be used on any device that has a web browser and it will require no download.
+A beta version can be accessed [here](https://raw.githack.com/I8087/Squad-Mortar-Toolkit/master/src/bmc.html).

 # Releases
 Currently, releases are built for win32 and can be found [here](https://github.com/I8087/Squad-Mortar-Toolkit/releases).
+A beta version of the browser implementation can be accessed [here](https://raw.githack.com/I8087/Squad-Mortar-Toolkit/master/src/bmc.html).

 # Mortar Terminology
 **NOTE: These are terms and definitions based on gunnery**